Tim Kennedy (fighter): Film and television career

 Kennedy's first major host role was part of the History Channel television series Hunting Hitler, which explores alternative theories about Adolf Hitler's death.
 He most recently hosted the show on Discovery Channel Hard to Kill, in which he attempted to explore a day in the life of the world's most dangerous occupations.
 He helped co-produce the TV documentary Warriors in 2014 and produced Not a War Story in 2017; he also produced and hosted Iron Dragon TV.
 He's made appearances on Deadliest Warrior and The Ultimate Soldier Challenge.

 Kennedy portrayed himself in the Indie film Range 15.
 He also played Mario and was a producer in the short thriller Slaves.
-He's also done several military advisor roles & stunt coordinator positions notably with Range 15 as well as works on Steve-O: Guilty as Charged, and short film Next to You.
+He's also done several military advisor roles and stunt coordinator positions notably with Range 15 as well as works on Steve-O: Guilty as Charged, and short film Next to You.

+Tim Kennedy military record controversy

+In July 2025, Kennedy came under investigation after admitting he had misrepresented his military record, specifically by implying he received a Bronze Star with Valor he was never awarded.

+On July 9, 2025, Kennedy acknowledged that he had “directly or indirectly” suggested he earned the valor distinction, stating: "That is not true, and there is no excuse for it."
+He clarified that while he did receive a Bronze Star, it was for meritorious service rather than combat valor.

+Following his admission, the Maryland National Guard and the Pentagon confirmed that a formal investigation had been launched, announced on July 10, 2025.
+Officials emphasized that integrity is a core value of the military and that any misrepresentation of awards is taken seriously.
+Potential consequences could include disciplinary action or the loss of Kennedy's Special Forces tab.

+On July 11, 2025, Yahoo!
+Sports reported that Kennedy's case had drawn significant attention not only for his personal misstatement but also for what it represented within the broader veteran community.
+Kennedy, who has built a large public profile as a military advocate, entrepreneur, and media personality, was highlighted as part of the “Vet Bro” influencer culture—veterans who leverage their service into public credibility and commercial ventures.

+Kennedy has publicly apologized and accepted responsibility for the misrepresentation, though critics argue that even minor exaggerations of service records can undermine trust, particularly when amplified through large online followings and connections to government recruitment campaigns.
+As of mid-July 2025, the investigation remained ongoing and his standing within the Special Forces community was uncertain.